Scaffold Inspection Checklist

 • after any circumstances that can jeopardize the safety of the scaffold.

 Scaffolding inspection should be conducted by a scaffold competent person who possesses the minimum qualifications prescribed in their country of work.
-A final report must be provided by the assessor after each scaffold inspection, which must then be retained at the site until the construction work is completed.
+A final report must be provided by the assessor after each inspection.

-OSHA provides a comprehensive directive regarding the inspection of scaffolding used in construction work.
+OSHA provides a comprehensive directive regarding the inspection of scaffolding used in construction work in the US.
 This includes the following guidelines:

-The compliance officer is in-charge of ensuring that a scaffold competent person is present on site.
-A scaffold competent person must have sufficient training and experience to oversee the safe erection and use of scaffolding as defined by Appendix A in OSHA’s Inspection Procedures for Enforcing Subpart L, Scaffolds Used in Construction.
+• Have a competent person on site – A scaffold competent person must have sufficient training and experience to oversee the safe erection and use of scaffolding as defined by Appendix A in OSHA’s Inspection Procedures for Enforcing Subpart L, Scaffolds Used in Construction.

-The scaffold’s rated load refers to the amount of weight a scaffold is designed to carry.
+• Check the scaffold’s rated load – The scaffold’s rated load refers to the amount of weight a scaffold is designed to carry.
 The maximum intended load refers to the total weight of the actual load you will put on the scaffold.
 As a safety measure, OSHA requires scaffolds to be capable of bearing four times the maximum intended load, not the rated load.
-This ensures that the scaffold is strong enough to hold even if it is affected by accidents, machine failures, or strong winds.
-Never overload a scaffolding.

 UK Scaffold Requirements